 The trolley is equipped with a burner for cooking, that can be powered by gas, electricity or spirits.
 Some trolleys will have a cold drawer as well.
 All will have a chopping board and cutlery drawer, and be equipped with the necessary utensils for what the restaurant offers from the trolley.
 There will also be on the trolley a selection of basic condiments such as mustards, Worcestershire sauce, oil, vinegar, etc.

 Gueridon Service is less popular now.
-Restaurant dining rooms have to be less crowded, allowing more space between the tables for the trolley to move and be positioned.
+For it to be practical, restaurant dining rooms have to be less crowded with tables than many are now, to allow enough space between tables for the trolley to move and be positioned.
 Additionally, dining room staff need to be specially trained in how to finish the dishes being offered.

 It may also be that restaurant customers got bored with the same typical dishes that were offered, as those dishes lost their novelty over time.